ShadiSec/Cloudflare-Tunnel/README.md

 Firstly, you’ll need to make sure OTP is added as an authentication method in your “Zero Trust” page.

-1. On the left side bar of the “Zero Trust” page, click settings (At the very bottom)
+1. On the left side bar of the “Zero Trust” page, click settings (At the very bottom).
-2. Click on “Authentication”
+2. Click on “Authentication”.
 3. Make sure Login methods include “One-time PIN”, if not simply add it by clicking on “Add new”, then selecting it.

 ![authentication-settings.png](authentication-settings.png)